willkg/markus/README.rst

 ===========

-Similar to using the logging library, every Python module can create a ``MetricsInterface`` (loosely equivalent to a Python logging logger) at any time including at module import time and use that to generate metrics.
+Similar to using the logging library, every Python module can create a :py:class:`markus.main.MetricsInterface` (loosely equivalent to a Python logging logger) at any time including at module import time and use that to generate metrics.

 For example::